Skip to content

 Recommended by: Sarah, CosmopoliClan

-From the lagoons and deserted beaches of Portugal’s Ria Formosa Nature Reserve to the rolling wildflower-dotted sand dunes of the Southwest Alentejo and Vicentine Coast Natural Park and from the mountainous green lands of the Azores to the adventurous trails meandering Peneda-Gerês National Park, the natural diversity is breathtaking.
+Explore the lagoons and deserted beaches of Portugal’s Ria Formosa Nature Reserve or the wildflower-dotted dunes of the Southwest Alentejo.
+From the mountainous green lands of the Azores to the adventurous trails of the Peneda-Gerês National Park, Portugal’s natural diversity is breathtaking.

-You can find highly affordable lodging and inexpensive food in the white-washed villages and interesting towns along the way.
-Cosmopolitan cities such as Lisbon, Porto and Funchal can be just as budget-friendly thanks to a vast range of accommodation and dinner options.
+Cosmopolitan cities such as Lisbon, Porto and Funchal can be just as budget-friendly thanks to a vast range of accommodation and dining options.
 Especially if you visit during the off-season – Lisbon in January can be much more affordable than in the height of summer!

 5. Croatia